appsecnz/appsecnz.github.io/conference/sponsorship.md

 Each sponsorship package includes a number of free conference passes (see table above).
 Each sponsor delegate will also receive free conference t-shirt.

 To claim these free registrations, sponsors must provide the names, email addresses, and t-shirt sizes of those to whom they should be issued, to the conference's Sponsor Liaison.
 Please plan to provide delegate information on or before Friday, 28 January.
-Nominees whose information is provided after 28 January cannot be guaranteed a t-shirt in the requested size.
+Nominees whose information is provided after 28 January cannot be guaranteed a t-shirt.

 **Sponsor Logos:**